dblock/code.dblock.org/_posts/2014/2014-03-26-reorganizing-cocoapod-folder-structure-for-unit-and-integration-testing.markdown

 comments: true
 dblog_post_id: 410
 ---
 My first CocoaPod described in [this post](/your-first-cocoapod) sparked [a discussion](https://github.com/CocoaPods/pod-template/issues/25) with the CocoaPods team.
-There’re a few things I didn’t like about the project organization.
+There are a few things I didn't like about the project organization.

 1. The name of the workspace was "Demo".
 I would expect the project to have the same name as the pod being written.
 2. The demo project contained the Podfile, requiring developers to cd into Demo, then run _pod install_.
 I would expect the Podfile to live in the root of the project.
 3. The demo project contained tests for the pod.
 I would expect the demo to be a demo and to have a test project that unit tests the pod being written.

 All these issues can be addressed.
-I’ve reorganized two of my pods, [ARASCIIImageSwizzle](https://github.com/dblock/ARASCIISwizzle) and [ARTiledImageView](https://github.com/dblock/ARTiledImageView) and fixed all the issues above.
+I've reorganized two of my pods, [ARASCIIImageSwizzle](https://github.com/dblock/ARASCIISwizzle) and [ARTiledImageView](https://github.com/dblock/ARTiledImageView) and fixed all the issues above.

 #### Folder Structure